cropinghigh/zynq_a9_mb/README.md

 - PCBs themselves, ordered earlier
 - A working Antminer S9 board
 - Bunch of components that are not present on the miner board(in [hardware/zynq_test_components_1.2.ods](hardware/zynq_test_components_1.2.ods) marked with yellow - not present at all, and red - present, but not enough).
 Some components(U11,eMMC chip), can be changed to anything that is pin compatible to the specified part and has same electrical interface(so you can put bigger or smaller eMMC if needed).
 Also, if you don't need some of the functionality(e.g. eMMC, USB or RTC), you can just ignore the chip associated with it and all it's surroundings.
 Pay attention to the component footprints/cases when ordering - they are specified in separate column.
-- Soldering iron and hot air rework station.
+- Soldering iron and hot air rework station, tweezers, some container for the extra balls during reballing to fall into.
 - Something as the bottom header for the boards - specialized tool is preferred, but just iron should work as well.
 - Flux, suitable for SMD and BGA soldering(i use RMA218)
 - Tools for reballing - special stand with spring holder for the chip, 0.8mm spacing;0.5mm ball stencil for Zynq and DDR chips, 0.5mm spacing;0.3mm ball stencil - in case you will need to reball the eMMC, bunch of 0.45mm and 0.3mm balls(yes, you want the 0.45mm ones for zynq and ddr, because they are much easier to work with when using cheap chinese 0.5mm stencils).